What is Cohousing?

 The six defining characteristics of a cohousing community:

-3. Common facilities: includes a Common House; supplemental to fully independent private homes; designed for daily use
+Common facilities: include a Common Room as well as other activity rooms as determined by the membership; supplemental to fully independent private homes; designed for daily use

 Benefits of Cohousing